cockroachdb/docs/v2.1/remove-nodes.md

 ### Before you begin

+To ensure your cluster can adequately handle decommissioning nodes:

+- Only decommission one node at a time.
+- **Do not** kill or quit the `cockroach` process on a decommissioning node, which can cause unrecoverable data loss.
+If you have a decommissioning node that appears to be stuck or hung, [contact our support team](support-resources.html)
-Confirm that there are enough nodes to take over the replicas from the node you want to remove.
+- Confirm that there are enough nodes to take over the replicas from the node you want to remove.
 See some [Example scenarios](#examples) above.

 ### Step 1.
 Check the node before decommissioning